 Some research studies have shown that a weight loss of 1 to 2 pounds per week for six months can improve the health of overweight people.
 The goal of weight loss should be to improve health.
 You should avoid rapid weight loss, swings in weight, and improper dieting.

-Although some factors like, bone structure, muscle mass ans body are not part of the equation when BMI is calculated, Body Mass Index can be helpful to set limits such as underweight, normal or obese, for individuals who lead a sedentary or "normal" life.
+Although some factors like, bone structure and muscle mass are not part of the equation when IMC is calculated, Body Mass Index can be helpful to set limits such as underweight, normal or obese, for individuals who lead a sedentary or "normal" life.
 Furthermore, our BMI calculator is better than the standard BMI calculator once it includes both sex and age into its algorithm.

 How to calculate your BMI?